rugbyprof/4883-Software-Tools/Assignments/A04/README.md

 **Q1**
 - Count number of teams an individual player played for.
-- Limit your output to the top 10 most teams played for.
+- Limit your output to the top 10 players that played for the most teams.
 - Output

 ```